openssl/openssl/doc/designs/ddd/WINDOWS.md

 contain two separate implementations of their APIs internally, or at least a substantial chunk of their code (e.g. libuv, nanomsg).
-It turns out to be easier just to write a poll-based implementation of an I/O reactor and an IOCP-based implementation than try to overcome the impedence discontinuities.
+It turns out to be easier just to write a poll-based implementation of an I/O reactor and an IOCP-based implementation than try to overcome the impedance discontinuities.

 The difference between polling and IOCPs is that polling reports *readiness* whereas IOCPs report *completion of an operation*.
 For example, in the IOCP